Lipa City Science Integrated National High School: Performance

+Student accomplishments

+In December 2024, Samsung Electronics announced the Lipa City Public Colleges students as the grand prize winner of the second Philippine Solve for Tomorrow contest from 300 entries.
+It claimed the P100,000 prize, P20,000 for the teacher, and P500,000 Samsung devices for the school.
+To attain higher crop yield, the students engineered a "Hi-Lo Wall," a solar-powered rice hull fog wall with evaporative cooler.

 Principal

-With the resignation of Mrs. Niceta M. Parilla as principal on May 6, 2002, Mr. Gatdula was appointed as OIC until he was appointed as principal of the school on June 23, 2003.
-Last August 2011, Mrs. Natalia V. Padua became the principal of the institution.
-Then upon the promotion of Mr. Joe I Titular as Principal II, Mrs Lorena L. Torres assumes the full responsibility as the Head Teacher III.
-The present principal of the institution is no less than Dr. Liezel M. Villanueva.
+As of August 2024, the school has been endowed with Principal II Edna M. Katigbak ever since March 1, 2024, following the departure of Dr. Ebelne G. Fornal, the school's principal from 2022-2024.

 Clubs

-School clubs include How and Why Club - HWC (Science), Englicom Society (English), Philomath Society (Mathematics),Lipunang Iskolar (Araling Panlipunan), Samahang Pilipino ang Titik - PILANTIK (Filipino), Sports and Cultural Club - SCC (MAPEH),Pangkat Mananayaw- PAMANA, Melodic Science (Music), Girl Scouts of the Philippines (GSP), Boy Scouts of the Philippines(BSP), The Scholar (Journalism), Supreme Student Government (SSG), Disaster and Risk Reduction Management(DRRM), Student's Advocacy and Guidelines for Individuals common Peace- SAGIP(EsP) and the Union of Students Against Drugs (USAD).
+School clubs include How and Why Club - HWC and Youth for Environment in Schools Organization (Science), Englicom Society (English), Philomath Society (Mathematics), Lipunang Iskolar (Araling Panlipunan), Samahang Pilipino ang Titik - PILANTIK (Filipino), Sports and Cultural Club and Samahang Bigkis-Lahi (MAPEH), Pangkat Mananayaw - PAMANA, Melodic Science (Music), Girl Scouts of the Philippines (GSP), Boy Scouts of the Philippines (BSP), The Scholarian Gazette (Journalism), Supreme Student Government (SSG), Resilient Innovators for Safe and Empowered Students (DRR), Youth Ministry Club (EsP) and the Barkada Kontra Droga (BKD).

 Graduates

-From 1985 to the present, 70% of the graduates are enrolled at campuses of the University of the Philippines, and the remaining 30% are enrolled at the Ateneo de Manila, De La Salle, University of Sto.
-Tomas, Batangas State University, etc., who were either on full scholarship or partial scholars of the DOST and the local government.
+From 1985 to the present, 70% of the graduates are enrolled at campuses of the University of the Philippines, and the remaining 30% are enrolled at the Ateneo de Manila, De La Salle, University of Santo Tomas, Batangas State University, etc., who were either on full scholarship or partial scholars of the DOST and the local government.